18F/MorrisDataDecorator/README.md

 At present it has these limitations:

 * Persistence is 100% in memory.
 Your site goes down, so does your data.
 Think of it as writing on a napkin, and plan to copy your work from the napkin onto something permanent soon.
+If you use the SOLR back end, you don't have this problem.
 * It doesn't export votes.
 * Voting is not handled consistently with the other parts of the API.
 * The Iframe usage is pretty ugly.